whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 Administrative borders are rarely “visible on the ground” and gazetteers that aggregate this data remain relevant by providing important and broad access to this type of map data.
 Each open gazetteer project has its particular license that reflects origin stories and day-to-day workflows.

-At Who’s On First we’re proud to offer our over `5M` administrative places and another `25M` places with `CC-BY` attribution – allowing you to both read access and commercial use – with polygons, localization, and internationalization.
+At Who’s On First we’re proud to offer our over `5M` administrative places and another `25M` supplemental places – all with `CC-BY` attribution – allowing you to both read access and commercial use – with polygons, localization, and internationalization.

 Who’s On First holds hands with 360 datasets, has great name translations, with unique IDs, and has been confirmed to work in a wide range of applications, several of which have more than `300M` monthly active users globally.